Camping in the great American outdoors is a fascinating experience.

-This is well above the maximum starting wattage output offered by Honda EU2200i.
+That is well above the maximum starting wattage output offered by Honda EU2200i.

-So the final answer is – NO. Honda EU2200i sadly CAN’T run a 15,000 AC.
+So the final answer is – no. Honda EU2200i sadly cannot run a 15,000 AC.

 Ok, but what if you have a smaller AC unit.
 Let’s say – an 11,000 BTU one?

-On top of that, you would still have enough spare power to run a couple of other smaller electronics such as a TV, computer and a set of lights.
+On top of that, you would still have enough spare power to run a couple of other smaller electronics such as a TV, computer, and a set of lights.

-What if your air conditioner or a refrigerator has got its power requirement written in amps?
+But what if your air conditioner or a refrigerator has got its power requirement written in amps?
 How do you calculate this?

 First, you need to determine the voltage of your equipment.
-In the US the most common standard is 120V.
+In the US, the most common standard is 120V.
 Some appliances, however, may operate at higher voltages such as 220V.
-If you are not sure how many volts does your equipment use, you should also be able to find out on its label.
+If you are not sure how many volts your equipment use, you should also be able to find out on its label.

 Then use the following formula to find out how many watts does it consume: